Better World Day

 Follow hashtag #BetterWorldDay here and across social media to see students in action in communities around the country.
 Share Better World Day moments to be featured here where students can see and celebrate each other.

-From homeless outreach and advocacy in Bemidji, Minnesota, to trail maintenance in Kettle Falls, Washington, students at EL Education partner schools made their mark on the world on May 3—and throughout the school year.
-Below is a peek at the student-led events, representing just a handful of the 100+ activities that took place across the country.
+From homeless outreach and advocacy in Bemidji, Minnesota, to trail maintenance in Kettle Falls, Washington, students at EL Education partner schools will make their mark on the world on May 1—and throughout the school year.
+Below is a peek at the student-led events, representing just a handful of the 100+ activities that will take place across the country.

 Check out our Facebook page to see live streams from events throughout the day, or check the the social media feed below.
 Students and communities posted updates across all social media channels with hashtag #BetterWorldDay.